-POSTSECONDARY EDUCATION BENEFIT TABLE N BENEFIT TABLE American Opportunity Credit Lifetime Learning Credit Student Loan Interest Maximum credit or benefit Up to \$2,500 credit per eligible student Up to \$2,000 credit per eligible student Up to \$2,500 adjustment to income per tax return Refundable or nonrefundable Up to 40% can be refundable 1 Not refundable.
+POSTSECONDARY EDUCATION BENEFIT TABLE N BENEFIT TABLE American Opportunity Credit Lifetime Learning Credit Student Loan Interest Maximum credit or benefit Up to \$2,500 credit per eligible student Up to \$2,000 credit per eligible student Up to \$2,500 adjustment to income per tax return Refundable or nonrefundable Up to 40% can be refundable Not refundable.
 Does not apply.
 Student Loan Interest Deduction Description of tax Number of tax years credit is available Available ONLY for 4 tax years per eligible student (including any year(s) Hope credit was claimed.
-Available for an unlimited number of Available for an unlimited number tax years Available for an unlimited number of tax years benefit Number of years of postsecondary education Available ONLY if the student had not completed the first 4 years of postsecondary education before 2022 Available for all years of postsecondary education and for courses to acquire or improve job skills Was enrolled at least half time in a program leading to a degree, certificate or other recognized credential Qualified Expenses Tuition, required enrollment fees, books, and course materials needed for course of study Tuition and fees required for enrollment or attendance The loan must have been used to pay tuition, fees, books, course materials, room & board, transportation Other Required to attend at least half time?
-Yes, for at least one semester or quarter No Yes Felony drug conviction?
+Available for an unlimited number of tax years Available for an unlimited number of tax years benefit Number of years of postsecondary education Available ONLY if the student has NOT completed the first 4 years of postsecondary education before 2024 Available for all years of postsecondary education and for courses to acquire or improve job skills Was enrolled at least half time in a program leading to a degree, certificate or other recognized credential Qualified Expenses Tuition, required enrollment fees, books, and course materials needed for course of study Tuition and fees required for enrollment or attendance The loan must have been used to pay tuition, fees, books, course materials, room & board, transportation Other Required to attend at least half time?
+Yes, for at least one semester or quarter N Yes Felony drug conviction?
 No felony drug conviction Does not apply Does not apply If you are the taxpayer.
-You, your spouse, or the student is someor your return You, your spouse, or the student is someone you claim as a dependent on your return The taxpayer must be legally liable for the loan, which must have been taken out by the taxpayer Who can claim this tax benefit?
-If you are a dependent student.
-You cannot claim the credit if you are claimed as a dependent on someone else's return However, if a student can be claimed, but is not, the student can claim benefit You cannot claim the credit if you are claimed as a dependent on someone else's return However, if a student can be claimed, but is not, the student can claim the benefit A person claimed as someone else's dependent cannot claim the deduction for that tax year If you are filing Married Filing Sepa If you are filing Married Filing Separately, you cannot claim this tax benefit fft
+You, your spouse, or the student is someone you claim as a dependent on your return someone you claim as a dependent return The taxpayer must be legally liable for the loan, which must have been taken out by the taxpayer Who can claim this tax benefit? lf you are a dependent student.
+You cannot claim the credit if you are claimed as a dependent on someone else's return However, if a student can be claimed, but is not, the student can claim the benefit J are claimed as a dependent on se's return d, but is not, the student can claim A person claimed as someone else's dependent cannot claim the deduction for that tax year If you are filing Married Filing Sepa If you are filing Married Filing Separately, you cannot claim this tax benefit efit

-1Special rules apply for students who could have been claimed as a dependent but were not.
+Special rules apply for students who could have been claimed as a dependent but were not.